 Because it is fairly common and generally does not impact your overall health, recurrent sleep paralysis does not require a formal diagnosis.

 Consider talking with your doctor or a licensed therapist if your experience with sleep paralysis is making you anxious, keeping you up at night, or making you feel exhausted during the day.
 When speaking with your doctor or a sleep specialist, you can expect to be asked about when these episodes started, how often they occur and the duration of each episode, as well as any past or present drug and medication use.

 When it comes to treating sleep paralysis, a doctor will aim to address the underlying causes.
 If sleep deprivation is triggering these episodes, try getting at least six to eight hours of sleep each night.
-If underlying psychiatric issues or narcolepsy is a factor, it will likely require treatment with medication overseen by a doctor or psychiatrist.
+If underlying psychiatric issues or narcolepsy is a factor, it will likely require treatment with medication overseen by a doctor.
+Meet with an in-person or online psychiatrist to discuss your treatment options.
 In many cases, lifestyle changes such as reducing underlying stress is something that therapy can help address.